Soundwave (Transformers): Transformers Aligned Continuity

-Soundwave was a gladiator around the same time as Megatron.
-He has many pet Mini-Cons who work for him, particularly Laserbeak.
+Soundwave was a gladiator, and served in the same arena as Megatron.
+He has had many Mini-Cons who have worked for him, particularly Laserbeak.

 Transformers: Prime

-Soundwave is one of the main antagonists in the 2011 computer animated series Transformers: Prime.
-Unlike his previous incarnations, Soundwave rarely speaks, instead recording archive audio and videos from other sources and repeats it when needed, displaying it on his face, which is composed entirely of an electronic screen.
+Soundwave is one of the main antagonists in the 2011 animated series Transformers: Prime.
+Unlike his previous incarnations, Soundwave rarely speaks, instead recording archive audio and videos from other sources and repeating it when needed, on an electronic screen he wears, covering his face.
 This was because Duane Capizzi, the producer of the show, wanted Soundwave to contrast with the talkative Starscream.
-Due to his silent persona, the show's staff compared him to Star Wars' Boba Fett.
-He is armed with two cables that extend from his chest that have an electrical appendage on each end that have a variety of uses, and can create portals to transport objects.
+Due to his silent persona, the show's staff compared him to Boba Fett from Star Wars.
+He is armed with two cables that extend from his back, each having an electrical appendage on their end that has a variety of uses, and can create portals to transport objects.
 He is rarely seen in combat, spending most of his time supporting the Decepticons as a communications officer and technical specialist.
 However, he is shown to be a proficient fighter when circumstances need it.

 Soundwave speaks only once in the episode "Minus One", mocking the Autobots before going offline ("Soundwave: superior, Autobots: inferior").
 Once again, his voice was modulated like his G1 counterpart, albeit less enhanced.
-Frank Welker reprises his role as Soundwave for that episode.
+Frank Welker reprises his role as Soundwave for the episode.

 In the Darkness Rising 5 part mini-series, Soundwave detects the presence of Arcee, so Starscream sends a pair of Decepticons to attack her.
 Later, Soundwave detects a signal from deep space, which he is certain is Megatron, so the Space Bridge is opened, and Megatron returns.
 Later, Soundwave deploys Laserbeak at Starscream's orders to capture Fowler in order to locate the Autobot base.
-He is later assigned to hijack an Earth bond radio telescope array to location of Cybertron, as part Megatron's plan to use their Space Bridge to transport Dark Energon to Cybertron.
+He is later assigned to hijack an Earth bond radio telescope array to locate Cybertron, as part Megatron's plan to use their Space Bridge to transport Dark Energon to Cybertron.
 However, the Autobots' young human allies figure out the Decepticons have hijacked the array and go to the array to shut it down.
-The young computer wiz Raf hacks into the array computer system, and Soundwave attacks them.
+The young computer wiz Raf hacks into the array's computer system, and Soundwave attacks them.
 He cuts the array's main line locking the dishes in place.
-While preparing to leave, the Autobots human ally Miko takes a picture of Soundwave with her cell phone, Soundwave responds to this by taking a picture of Jack, Miko, and Raf (possibly with the intention of passing it along with information of their connection with the Autobots onto his fellow Decepticons).
+While preparing to leave, the Autobots human ally Miko takes a picture of Soundwave with her cell phone.

+Soundwave responds to this by taking a picture of Jack, Miko, and Raf (possibly with the intention of passing it along with information of their connection with the Autobots onto his fellow Decepticons).